roundups

 Playground AI

-What you get free: 100 images/day, multiple models (Stable Diffusion, Playground v3)
+What you get free: 100 images/day, Stable Diffusion-based, custom model fine-tuning

 What you get free: 150 tokens/day (~30 images), multiple models, real-time canvas